Concentration inequalities for Markov chains by Marton couplings and spectral methods: Marton couplings

 \end{proposition} \begin{proof} The result is an immediate consequence of Corollary \ref{corMcDiarmidMarkov}, by noticing that the function $d$ satisfies \eqref{fcondeq} with $c_i=1/n$ for $1\le i\le n$. \end{proof} This proposition shows that the distance $\dtv(\pi_{em}(x),\pi)$ is highly concentrated around its mean.
 In Example \ref{dtvexpexample} of Section \ref{SecSpectral}, we are going to bound the expectation $\E(d)$ in terms of spectral properties of the chain.
 When taken together, our results generalise the well-known Dvoretzky-Kiefer-Wolfowitz inequality (see \cite{DKW}, \cite{MassartDKW}) to the total variational distance case, for Markov chains.

 Note that a similar bound was obtained in \cite{kontorovich2012uniform}.
 The main advantage of Proposition \ref{propdtvconc} is that the constants in the exponent of our inequality are proportional to the mixing time of the chain.
-This is sharper than the inequality in Theorem 2 of \cite{kontorovich2012uniform}, where the constants are proportional to a quantity similar to $1/(1-a)^2$ (defined in \eqref{eqadef}). \end{example}
+This is sharper than the inequality in Theorem 2 of \cite{kontorovich2012uniform}, where the constants are proportional to $\tmix^2$. \end{example}